viviandotdev/ObsidianVault/30 Slipbox/Intimacy Questions.md

 16. What is your most **terrible** memory?
 17. If you knew that in one year you would **die suddenly**, would you change anything about the way you are now living?
 Why?
 18. What does **friendship** mean to you?
+	1. Friendship is like another me, I think friendships are one the most important aspects on my life.
+Friends account for a large percentage of my happiness.
+Studies have shown that friendships are much more correlated with happiness than a romantic partner.
 19. What roles do **love and affection** play in your life?
 20. Alternate sharing something you consider a positive characteristic of your partner.
 Share a total of five items.
 21. How close and warm is your **family**?
 22. Do you feel your **childhood** was happier than most other people’s?
+	1. I actually enjoyed my childhood, I played outside often, I remember from elementary school every night we would hang out in the neighborhood and just play games like tag and run around.
+It was actually really fun, after playing mom would call us home for dinner.
+It was really fun being able to ask people to hang outside.
+During middle school everyone went to different schools.
+But I made new friends, and that was really fun, I liked going to school because I just got to basically hang out with my friends.
+I think high school was the hardest years, I was the loneliest in the high school.
+I made a decision not to make any friends and just was not happy.
+I went through the days and tried my best to pursue my interests.
+In college I found frie
 23. How do you feel about your relationship with your **mother**?
 24. If you were going to become a close friend with your partner, please share what would be important for them to know.
 25. Share with your partner an **embarrassing** moment in your life.